Medboubazine/Chargily-ePay-Gateway-PHP/README.md

-# Chargily chechkout php
+# Chargily ePay Gateway PHP
-Make your integration via chargily epay easier
+Make your integration via Chargily ePay Gateway easier
 - **This is not an official release from Chargily**
 - **This library is my own development**
 - Chargily epay home page [Click here](https://epay.chargily.com.dz)